Ptero-Eggs/game-eggs/sunkenland/readme.md

 ## [Documentation](https://www.sunkenlandgame.com/post/dedicated-server-user-manual)
+> [!NOTE]
-Latest document can be found in root of your container when installing server.
+> Latest document can also be found in root of your container when installing server.

 Sunkenland is a Waterworld-themed survival game.
 Explore sunken cities, build your base, craft items, trade, and fight pirates as you struggle to survive in an aquatic post-apocalypse world plagued by hunger and violence.